dtzxporter/DTZxPorterLanding/_tools/vega.md

 - 2.10 - Fixed issue exporting some textures that would cause an 'Error'.
 Fixed issue with some UVs on some static models.
 Added ability to preview models, materials, and images using 'P'.
 - 2.11 - (Windows only): Fixed a crash that would happen when performing certain actions on the UI on windows.
 - 2.12 - Performance improvements, automatically reload when changing the 'Load' settings.
 New loading indicator.
+- 2.13 - Fixed issue with some materials 'Error'ing when exporting, missing their textures; also with models.
+Added option to hide the preview controls overlay.
+Added option to switch between Maya / Blender controls for the previewer.
+Drag & drop file load support.